lazarbankovic/hilink-ld2450/README.md

 /* Pass the serial instance and the data handler function to ld2450 driver instance. */ hilink::Ld2450 ld2450(Serial2, callback);
 ```
-In setup phase, we init serial for a PC communication.
-Then, we init the ld2450 driver (which will just init the Serial for ld2450 communication).
+In setup phase, we init serial for the PC communication.
+Then, we init the ld2450 driver (which will just init the Serial for the ld2450 communication).
-Calling .startData() will start receiving data from the module.
+Calling .startData() will start receiving the data from the module.
 ```cpp
 void setup()
 {